Morphology (architecture and engineering)

 Morphology in architecture is the study of the evolution of form within the built environment.
 Often used in reference to a particular vernacular language of building, this concept describes changes in the formal syntax of buildings and cities as their relationship to people evolves and changes.
 Often morphology describes processes, such as in the evolution of a design concept from first conception to production, but can also be understood as the categorical study in the change of buildings and their use from a historical perspective.
-Similar to genres of music, morphology concertizes 'movements' and arrives at definitions of architectural 'styles' or typologies.
+Similar to genres of music, morphology concretizes 'movements' and arrives at definitions of architectural 'styles' or typologies.
 Paradoxically morphology can also be understood to be the qualities of a built space which are style-less or irreducible in quality.